 Like his local peers Daedelus and DNTEL, Flying Lotus deals in surreal sonic soundscapes, layering samples in a sublime analog tapestry.
 Yet his style is more firmly rooted in hip-hop, also bringing to mind the crackly grooves of Madlib or J. Dilla.
-In a way, Los Angeles is something of a futuristic, west coast equivalent to Donuts, with several tracks bleeding into one another, flowing seamlessly and hypnotically.
+In a way, Los Angeles is something of a futuristic, West Coast equivalent to Donuts, with several tracks bleeding into one another, flowing seamlessly and hypnotically.
 Yet Lotus’ music seems more directly tied to an urban environment than that of his fellow Angeleno beatmakers, with the sound of Los Angeles coming alive like the city late at night.

 “Breathe.Something/Stellar STar” and “Beginners Falafel” carry smooth beats and distorted, haze-ridden samples, glimmering like the skyline’s lights seen from the far side of an underpass.
 “Camel,” meanwhile, is sexier and more exotic, with layers of beats shaking and rattling their way toward ecstasy.
 “Comet Course” is awash in glorious keyboards, while a salsa-fied beat shimmies beneath, and “Riot” throbs with bassy weirdness, like a slightly inebriated weekend ride through the city’s curiously deserted downtown.
 Yet that ride finds the listener arriving at a hot party in “Parisian Goldfish,” an upbeat banger that demands an emcee, and seeing as how Fly Lo recently collaborated with Lil Wayne, it’s certainly not out of the question.
 Of course, with “RobertaFlack,” he finds good company with a different vocalist, namely the soulful and trippy-sounding Dolly, and likewise, Gonja Sufi croons over “Testament,” a track that’s both as jazzy and as eerie as Flying Lotus gets.

 Ellison said that, in creating Los Angeles, he “wanted to try and bring folks L.A.”
-Suffice to say he succeeds, but he does so by avoiding the stereotypes and the tourist traps, but not necessarily the seediness.
+Suffice it to say he succeeds, but he does so by avoiding the stereotypes and the tourist traps, but not necessarily the seediness.
 Los Angeles is both glamorous and grimy, harsh and hypnotic, beautiful and brutal.
-It’s the most surreal party you’ll ever experience, and as fitting a tribute as a city could receive.
+It’s the most surreal party you’ll ever experience, and as fittingly intoxicated a tribute as a city could receive.